Fine and Gross Motor Skills of Preschoolers: What Parents Can Expect as Children Grow

-- Preferring one hand over the other one, which can signify if a child is right or left handed.
+- Preferring one hand over the other, signifying right or left-handedness.

 Fine Motor Skills: Milestones for Children from Ages 3-4

-- Showing more independence in trying to dress or undress themselves.
+- Trying to dress or undress themselves independently.

 - Using spoons and forks.

-- Being able to use large crayons, markers and other types of thicker writing tools.
+- Handling large crayons, markers, and other thick writing tools.

-- Opening and closing doors by turning door knobs and pulling handles.
+- Opening and closing doors by turning knobs and pulling handles.

 Fine Motor Skills: Milestones for Children from Ages 4-5

-- Improved artistic abilities, such as drawing simple shapes and stick figures.
+- Improved artistic abilities, drawing simple shapes and stick figures.